 A hot topic of conversation for parents of toddlers is "sexploration" -- fondling or touching themselves as they become more aware of their bodies.

-"The first thing for parents to know is that it's a normative phase of development," says Briggs.
+"The first thing for parents to know is that it's a normative phase of development," Briggs says.
 "As long as it's a moderate amount of exploration and touching, don't get worried at all."

 Roberts remembers how her toddler thought "poke the pee-pee was the funniest game in the world."
 He and the other boys would be fully dressed and giggle hysterically as they pointed out that somebody had a penis.

-Kids at this age, says Briggs, are fascinated by the concept of "same and different" in gender.
-If your child is getting hands-on with other children, explain calmly: "Sweetheart, we don't touch other people's private parts just as nobody touches your private part."
+Kids at this age, Briggs says, are fascinated by the concept of "same and different" in gender.
+If your child is getting hands-on with other children, explain calmly: "Sweetheart, we don't touch other people's private parts, just as nobody touches your private part."